aomarabdelaziz/ISFP-task-doc/README.md

     - Note: If you are using a different operating system, make sure to download the version suitable for your OS.

-1. Add new Virtual machine and and proper OS ISO
+### 1. Adding a new virtual machine depends on our proper OS ISO (CentOS 7.9)

 ![Alternative Image](./images/vm/1.png)

-2. Adjust the virtual machine's hardware (CPU,Ram) that fits your desire
+### 2. Adjusting our virtual machine's hardware (CPU, RAM) to fit our desires

 ![Alternative Image](./images/vm/2.png)

+### 3. Adjusting our virtual machine's hard disk that fit our desires

 ![Alternative Image](./images/vm/3.png)

+### 4. After finishing our configuration above, that is the summary table of our configuration that we have made

 ![Alternative Image](./images/vm/4.png)

+### 5. Let's run our centos-isfp VM , I prompted to mount the ISO file

 ![Alternative Image](./images/vm/5.png)

+### 6. At the boot menu, we chose to install CentOS 7.

 ![Alternative Image](./images/vm/6.png)

+### 7. At software selection, I chose a CentOS server with a GUI

 ![Alternative Image](./images/vm/7.png)

+### 8. Our Installation is now completed

 ![Alternative Image](./images/vm/8.png)

+### 9. Installation Progress..

 ![Alternative Image](./images/vm/9.png)
 </details>